"How Does This End?"

 The vast majority of criminal cases are disposed of in this manner.
 The prosecutor and the Defendant, usually through counsel, negotiate and agree upon a disposition of the case.
-In this scenario, the Defendant enters a plea of guilty or nolo contendre (“no contest’) in exchange for a specified punishment.
+In this scenario, the Defendant enters a plea of guilty or nolo contendere (“no contest’) in exchange for a specified punishment.
 This may involve jail time, a fine, community supervision (Deferred Adjudication or “Straight Probation”), a reduction in charges, or a combination of these.
 The plea agreement is presented to the Court, who must approve it.
 If the Court does not approve the agreement, the Defendant may withdraw his or her plea.
 If the Court follows it, the Defendant would require the Court’s permission to appeal, which typically will not be given.

 Plea Without an Agreed Recommendation

 The Defendant enters a plea of guilty or nolo contendre to the Court with no agreement with the prosecutor regarding punishment.
 The judge has the full range of punishment for the offense available including Community Supervision, if allowed by statute.
 Judges often order a Pre-Sentence Investigation (PSI) to be completed by the county’s Community Supervision & Corrections Department.
 At the sentencing hearing both the state and the defense may present evidence, including witnesses.
-A Defendant may also plea guilty or nolo contendre to a jury, in which case a trial is held on the issue of punishment.
+A Defendant may also plead guilty or nolo contendere to a jury, in which case a trial is held on the issue of punishment.

-Whether the result of a guilty or nolo contendre (“no contest’) plea or a guilty verdict after a trial, a Defendant may be convicted of the offense with which he is charged or a lesser included offense (see above).
+Whether the result of a guilty or nolo contendere (“no contest’) plea or a guilty verdict after a trial, a Defendant may be convicted of the offense with which he is charged or a lesser included offense (see above).
 A conviction may result in the penalties for that level and type of offense allowed by law; however deferred adjudication is not available after a Defendant has been convicted.

 Criminal Defense Outcomes